awemorris/PlayfieldEngine/README.md

     - Windows: Double click the `playfield.exe` file.
     - macOS: Double click the `Playfield.app` icon.
     - Linux: Run `./PlayfieldEngine-x86_64.AppImage` on the terminal.
+- For Chromebook users:
+    - Open [this page](https://noctvm.io/w/) on the browser, then open a game folder.

 ### 3. Explore more features